everoute/everoute/README.md

 ## Overview

-Everoute is a Cloud Native network and security solution both for legacy virtualization platform and [Kubernetes](https://kubernetes.io) native network and security.
-Everoute focus on network Layer3 and Layer4 to provide networking and security service for virtualization platform and Kubernetes platform, it leverages [Open vSwitch](https://www.openvswitchd.org) as the networking data plane.

-Everoute mainly focuses on the networking and security control, it can be integrated with Kubernetes cloud native platform, virtualization platform, private cloud, public cloud and even hybrid cloud easily.
+Everoute is a cloud-native networking and security solution.
+It works with OSI Network Model's Layer3/4.
+It leverages [Open vSwitch](https://www.openvswitchd.org) as the networking data plane.

+Everoute provides network and security service for the following platforms:
+* Kubernetes cloud-native platform
+* Private Cloud
+* Public Cloud
+* Hybrid Cloud
+* Legacy Virtualization data center

+It can be intergated within these platforms easily.

 ## Architecture

-Everoute is based on SDN (Software Defined Network) methodology, decouples the control plane and data plane, and uses software programming to control the software network and security services.
+Everoute takes the SDN (Software Defined Network) methodology as foundation.
+It decouples the control plane and data plane, and utilizes software programming to control the software network and security services.

-All the Everoute related services are deployed as Kubernetes Pod, and are easy to deploy and use.
+All the Everoute related services are deployed as Kubernetes Pod, which makes these services easy to deploy and manage. to deploy and use.

 <p align='center'>